Preliminary program

 • Szolnoki Norbert Sándor and Gábor Antal - Fine-Tuning CodeBERT-Java for Method-Level Bug Detection on Defects4J

-• Nándor Ákos Vincze and Balázs Bánhelyi - Reliable Parking Trajectory Prediction with Verifiable Neural Networks
+• Nándor Ákos Vincze and Balázs Bánhelyi - End-to-End Verified Parking Trajectory Prediction with Neural Networks

 • Zahra Delavari - AI Agent-based Approach for Enhancing Urban Mobility Applications